WynnLab/WynnLab-Core/README.md

 ### Usage

 Clone the project in IntelliJ and execute the task ShadowJar (terminal >> gradlew shadowJar).
-You have to copy the classes folder from resources into the plugin folder of your server.

 ---
 Credits to Wynncraft for the combat system.
 I'm not part of the Wynncraft team.